m3o/m3o-nextjs/packages/auth/README.md

 #### Server setup

-Firstly, you'll need to create a file which will bootstrap the APIs calls needed for authentication.[More information on catch-all routing](https://nextjs.org/docs/api-routes/dynamic-api-routes#optional-catch-all-api-routes).
+Firstly, you'll need to create a file which will bootstrap the APIs calls needed for authentication.
+[More information on catch-all routing](https://nextjs.org/docs/api-routes/dynamic-api-routes#optional-catch-all-api-routes).

 - Create a folder in `pages/api` called `/user`.
-- Create a file called `[...m3oUser].js` or `.ts` if you're a Typescript user.
+- Create a file called `[...m3oUser].js` or `.ts` if you're a Typescript user within this folder.

 Within this created file you can now call the `handleAuth` method supplied by `@m3o/auth`: